aquarion-ai/aquarion-libtts/docs/source/contributing.md

 - `hatch build` is how the source and wheel distributions are made.

+- `docs build` is how to generate the documentation.

 - The `check` command has several sub-commands to help you while developing.
 Check it out. 😺